Adrián Ugarriza

-Adrián Martín Ugarriza Tello (born 1 January 1997) is a Peruvian professional footballer who currently plays for Sporting Cristal.
+Adrián Martín Ugarriza Tello (born 1 January 1997) is a Peruvian professional footballer who currently plays for Israeli Premier League club Hapoel Ironi Kiryat Shmona and the Peru national team.

 Club career

 USM Porres

 Ugarriza began his career with Peruvian Primera División side Universidad de San Martín de Porres, making his professional debut in the Copa Inca on 7 March 2014 against Sport Huancayo.
 He made his league debut for USM on 7 June 2014 in a match against César Vallejo.
 Ugarriza's first professional goal came on 13 August 2014 in a 4–2 win over Ayacucho.
 That season, he made a total of nine league appearances and seven in the Copa Inca.
 In 2015, he made three league appearances.

 Universitario

 On 25 November 2015, Ugarriza signed with Universitario ahead of the 2016 season.
 That season, he made eighteen league appearances, scoring four goals, and appeared in both legs of Universitario's playoff semi-final series against Melgar.
 Ugarriza also made his continental debut in the Copa Sudamericana that year as a substitute in a 3–1 loss to Ecuadorian side Emelec.
 The following season, he made eight league appearances before departing Universitario mid-season.